techyCoder81/skyline-react-template/README.md

 ```bash
 cargo skyline build --release
 ```
 The plugin build process will run `npm install` and `npm build` automatically and package your web files.
+Currently, this will be rebuilt every time the plugin is built.
 However, you can also navigate to the `web` directory and run commands such as `npm start` to streamline frontend development using a local web browser,and only rebuild the plugin when necessary.